Smoothed Separable Nonnegative Matrix Factorization: Conclusion

 \section{Conclusion}

-In this work, we introduced the smoothed separable NMF model, that strengthen the separability assumption by assuming the presence of several near-pure data points.
+In this work, we investigated the smoothed separable NMF model, that strengthens the separability assumption by assuming the presence of several data points nearby each column of the basis matrix $W$.
 Inspired by the existing algorithm ALLS, we developed smoothed variants of two separable NMF algorithms, namely VCA and SPA.
-Empirically, we showed that our smoothed methods outperform both the non-smoothed ones and ALLS, for both synthetic data sets and for the unmixing of real-world hyperspectral images.
-This shows that the proximal latent points assumption is verified in hyperspectral images, and that smoothed separable NMF algorithms are a more effective tool for hyperspectral unmixing.
+Empirically, we showed that our smoothed methods outperform both the non-smoothed ones and ALLS, for both synthetic data sets and for two real-world applications, namely the unmixing of hyperspectral images and feature extraction in facial images data sets.
+We showed that the proximal latent points assumption is verified in hyperspectral images and in facial images data sets, and that smoothed separable NMF algorithms are a more effective tool for these applications.

+Further works include the design of other smoothed separable NMF algorithms, and the use of SVCA and SSPA for other applications, in particular in machine learning~\citep{bhattacharyya2020finding, bakshilearning}.
+Exploring new aggregation methods and smarter ways to choose the parameter $p$ are also relevant directions for future research.